“Behold, I am coming as a thief…” – Revelation 16:15

 - Jesus Christ has already returned on the Earth like a thief. (on the Feast of Trumpets – SEPTEMBER 19, 2020)

 - Christ and the angels GATHER the dead FIRST!
+It takes 3 years.
 (The resurrection will take place unknown to the world at large.)

-- Christ and the angels GATHER the living as LAST after they finish with dead. (on the Feast of Weeks – MAY 25, 2023)
+- Christ and the angels GATHER the living as LAST after they finish with dead.
+It takes 1 day. (on the Feast of Weeks – MAY 25, 2023)